opensafely-core/proxy/README.md

    published by specific Github organistions on https://ghcr.io, the Github Container Registry, where the docker images for running the study code are stored.

+ * opencodelists-proxy.opensafely.org: this provides access to a single OpenCodelists API endpoint.

 ## Building